 College of Medicine

 At the UVM College of Medicine, students become engaged early in clinical experience and community outreach, hallmarks of our nationally-acclaimed medical education curriculum.
-Together with the UVM College of Nursing and Health Sciences, and teaching hospital partner Fletcher Allen Health Care, we serve as Vermont’s Academic Medical Center.
+Together with the UVM College of Nursing and Health Sciences, and teaching hospital partner The University of Vermont Medical Center, we serve as Vermont’s Academic Medical Center.
 The mission of the College is to educate a diverse group of dedicated physicians and biomedical scientists to serve across all the disciplines of medicine; to bring hope to patients by advancing medical knowledge through research; to integrate education and research to advance the quality and accessibility of patient care; and to engage with our communities to benefit Vermont and the world.
 Learn more about the College of Medicine.

 College of Nursing and Health Sciences